Derived categories of (one-sided) exact categories and their localizations: Localizations of are exact Localizations of LCA are exact

 \subsection{Extension-closed subcategories of derived categories}

-Our aim is to prove proposition \ref{proposition:ExactMeansExtensionClosed} below, which says that a right exact category satisfying axiom \ref{R3} is exact if and only if it corresponds to an extension-closed subcategory of its derived category.
+Our aim is to prove proposition \ref{proposition:ExactMeansExtensionClosed} below, which says that a deflation-exact category satisfying axiom \ref{R3} is exact if and only if it corresponds to an extension-closed subcategory of its derived category.